An anisotropic viscoplasticity model for shale based on layered microstructure homogenization: Introduction

 The above techniques are generally applicable to isotropic composites made of ellipsoidal inclusions within a matrix, while homogenization-based anisotropic viscoplasticity has received little attention in the literature \cite{Chatzigeorgiou2016PeriodicMaterialsb,Matsuda2002HomogenizedLaminates,Shamaev2016HomogenizationMaterials,Semnani2020}.
 Chatzigeorgiou \etal~\cite{Chatzigeorgiou2016PeriodicMaterialsb} applied asymptotic expansion techniques to composites with generalized standard material laws and demonstrated their application to multi-layered media.
 Mathematical approaches have also been adopted for perfectly bonded isotropic creep materials \cite{Shamaev2016HomogenizationMaterials} and fiber-reinforced laminates \cite{Matsuda2002HomogenizedLaminates}.

 In this work, we develop a two-scale constitutive model for shale in which anisotropic viscoplastic behavior naturally emerges from semi-analytical homogenization of a bi-layer microstructure.
 The microstructure is a composite of soft layers, representing a ductile matrix formed by clay and organics, and hard layers, corresponding to a brittle matrix composed of QFP and carbonates, similar to the conceptual model of Sone and Zoback~\cite{Sone2013b}.
-This layered microstructure is well justified by the fact that layering is ubiquitous in sedimentary rocks, including shale (Fig.~\ref{fig:layered-shale}.
 In particular, we build the model using an inelastic homogenization framework for layered materials recently proposed by Semnani and White~\cite{Semnani2020}, here extending it to viscoplastic materials.
 One of the main advantages of this homogenization approach is that the macroscopic behavior is inherently anisotropic, even when the individual layers are modeled with isotropic constitutive laws.
 This allows us to adopt standard isotropic models with physically meaningful parameters.
 This provides a significant advantage over many single-scale models that require anisotropy parameters that can be challenging to calibrate and physically justify.
 Using a common correlation between clay and organic content and magnitude of creep, we apply a viscoplastic Modified Cam-Clay plasticity model to the soft layers, while treating the hard layers as a linear elastic material.
 It will be shown that the proposed model can simulate viscoplastic deformation of shale remarkably well with a relatively small number of parameters.
 Through a borehole closure example, we will also demonstrate that the model can be efficiently applied to general initial--boundary value problems involving anisotropic deformation of shale over time.